 - Data should be collected on-site.
-Do not print and send the student survey home with your participants. - Data collection should occur as close to the end of the program as possible, while ensuring that as many eligible participants as possible are present when data collection takes place. - Data collection should occur early in the series of after school events to ensure that students aren't tired and "ready to go home." - Data collection should be facilitated by an adult who is familiar to the participants.
+Do not print and send the student survey home with your participants.
+Data can be collected in hard copy or electronically through links sent to each site. - Data collection should occur as close to the end of the program as possible, while ensuring that as many eligible participants as possible are present when data collection takes place. - Data collection should occur early in the series of after school events to ensure that students aren't tired and "ready to go home." - Data collection should be facilitated by an adult who is familiar to the participants.
 This person should also be someone who has a reasonable amount of authority and can clearly convey the purpose and the importance of the data collection effort to the students.